Alfresco/docs-alfresco/insight-engine/latest/config/performance.md

 However, in some situations, especially after a bulk ingestion, the percentage of deleted documents can be up to 50%.
 This percentage is determined by the ratio of `numDocs` to `maxDocs`, which is shown in the Solr Admin interface.

 > **Note:** The greater the ratio of deleted documents the Solr Index contains, the slower Search and Insight Engine will be at searching and indexing.

 > **Note:** The *optimizing action* has been available by default since Search and Insight Engine 1.0.

 Since optimizing the index is not a recommended operation in many use cases, this option will remove the deleted documents from your index.
 However, it will create segments which are much larger than the maximum considered for future merges.
 If you are optimizing your index periodically and can afford the time to optimize every time you rebuild your index, then optimizing is reasonable and it will increase the searching performance.

 > **Note:** Ensure after the initial optimization, that a periodic execution of the optimization process is carried out in order to preserve the performance benefits.

-This operation can be performed using the SOLR REST API by default available it is available at `http://127.0.0.1:8983/solr/alfresco/update?optimize=true` or by clicking the `Optimize now` button in the **Core > Overview** section of the Solr Admin interface.
+This operation can be performed using the SOLR REST API (available at `http://127.0.0.1:8983/solr/alfresco/update?optimize=true` by default) or by clicking the `Optimize now` button in the **Core > Overview** section of the Solr Admin interface.

 You can optimize the index by reducing it to `N` segments with `N` >= 1.